-- From the Longitudinal Business Database (LBD) of the US Census Bureau: 1976-1999 (24 years). - Information on NAICS industry, geographic location, entry, exit, employment, and salary.
-But not on sales, materials, or capital. - Merge with the Annual Survey of Manufacturers (ASM) with information at the plant level on inputs, outputs, and assets.
+- Information on NAICS industry, geographic location, entry, exit, employment, and salary.
+But not on sales, materials, or capital.

+- Merge with the Annual Survey of Manufacturers (ASM). - Information at the plant level on inputs, outputs, and assets. - It is a sample: includes a small fraction of plants.